-In 2013/14, we are supporting three chosen three chosen Charities- FNM, Hollybank Trust and the Yorkshire Air Ambulance.
-We will support them through the season by supporting their events, player appearances together with regular PR.
+In 2014/15, we are supporting three chosen three chosen charities by way of supporting their events, player appearances together with regular PR.
 The charities will be confirmed by the start of the season.

 Charities or individuals asking for prizes or donations

 Charities asking for prizes can put their Charity name down to attend a Charity Day at the Stadium, get a discount on merchandise in the Club Shop and have the opportunity to get their merchandise signed by the players.
 We regret that other requests for charitable support outside these arrangements will be declined.

 Award-winning Community Activities

 Huddersfield Town will continue to support the development of community-based projects.

 The Club's highly successful and award winning Football in the Community (FITC) programme is managed by The Huddersfield Community Trust and continues to grow and provides many different activities for the community (that include a schools programme, birthday treats and holiday soccer schools which are open to boys and girls of all abilities).
-It continues to operates from The Zone, a standalone indoor facility adjacent to the Stadium.
+It continues to operate from The Zone, a standalone indoor facility adjacent to the Stadium.

 FITC seeks to actively encourage more people, especially children, to play and watch football and also educate them in issues including teamwork, racial discrimination, fair play and also how to lead a healthy lifestyle.
 The Trust and FITC also assists within the community by way of providing help and transport for old age pensioners to Day Centres and the disabled, through schemes such as the 'Good Mood League'.